c0dysharma/imageconverter/README.md

 ### To convert webp to jpg/png/bmp
 >dwebp-linux srcimage.jpg -o dstimage.webp

-Hit cwebp-linux -h to know more.
+Hit dwebp-linux -h to know more.

 # Compilation
 If precompiled binaries doesn't suits you :)